National Research Program

 1. Collaboration with Cancer Australia

-In collaboration with Cancer Australia, via the Priority-driven Collaborative Cancer Research Scheme (PdCCRS), two categories of funding will be available.
+In collaboration with Cancer Australia, via the Priority-driven Collaborative Cancer Research Scheme (PdCCRS), three categories of funding are currently available available.
 We fund innovative, high-achieving, early-career researchers and will be assessing the applicants’ track record and publications (relative to opportunity).

 Project grants will be awarded in any field of research (including basic laboratory, epidemiology, psychosocial, translational, and clinical) into malignant disease, to provide ‘start up’ funding to support post-doctoral researchers with less than seven years post-doctoral or less than seven years post-MBBS experience at the time of application.
 The applicant must be the Chief Investigator of their project and please note that this funding cannot be used as part of a larger PdCCRS project application.